skandyx/BotPYV8/INSTALL.md

 Your bot is now running 24/7.
 You can access your dashboard by visiting `http://botpy.alex-com.tn` in your web browser.

-**Recommendation:** For a production deployment, it is highly recommended to secure your site with an SSL certificate (HTTPS).
-You can get a free certificate from Let's Encrypt using the `certbot` tool.
+**Recommendation:** Secure your site with a free SSL certificate from Let's Encrypt.
 ```bash
 sudo apt install certbot python3-certbot-nginx -y
 sudo certbot --nginx -d botpy.alex-com.tn